 It should not exceed one month’s rent..
 If the landlord is the one who hired the real estate agent, they are the one who pays the makelaar fee.
 It is ILLEGAL for the real estate agencies to ask money from both parties and to ask for more than 1 month as a fee.
 Know your rights.

 Amsterdam housing scams

 You need to be careful with this.
 For many of the big housing corporations that own many of the buildings in Amsterdam, subletting is NOT allowed unless the owner/housing corporation agrees ahead.
-If you can register there, it's likely that it's okay, but if you only have a lease with your landlord/roommates and not with the owner/housing corporation itself, you need to be careful going into this as your name should be on the sublet / lease.
+If you can register there, it’s likely that it’s okay.

 How to register your apartment with the Dutch government